badarfaisal01/OOP-Project/README.md

-# OOP-Project
+# DSA Battle Ship Console based Game
-The Airline Management System implemented in C++ is a console-based application .
+The Battle ship implemented in C++ is a console-based application .